vanschependom/KULAK_IW-shed-of-graphs/README.md

 ### Graph filtering

-Generates graphs of a given order, that comply with a provided set of filters.
-Click [here](#using-the-graph-filter) to skip to the usage instructions for generating graphs.
+Generate planar graphs of a given order, that comply with a provided set of filters.
+Click [here](#running-the-script) to skip to the usage instructions for generating graphs.

 The underlying logic is as follows: the bash script `generate_graphs.sh` generates all graphs of the given order using _Plantri_.
 This script then pipes its output - a bunch of _Graph6_ encoded graphs - to the Python script `filter_graphs.py`, which filters all these graphs based on the given criteria in the `filter.json` file.

 #### Multithreading

 We also offer the ability to run the script multithreaded.
-Click [here](#multithreading-1) to skip to the instructions for multithreading,
+Click [here](#multithreading-1) to skip to the instructions.

 ### History

-A history of all filtered graphs is kept in the `history.txt` file.
-For more information about this file, click [here](#history-1).
+A history of all filtered graphs is stored in local memory.

+After running the bash script correctly for the first time, a `history.txt` file will be created in the `write_history.py` script.
+If the file already exists, the Python script will append entries at the end of it.

+Each entry represents 20 processed graphs using the following format:

+> `<timestamp>\t<inputNumber>\t<outputNumber>\t<filter>\t<passedGraphList>`
+>
+> - `timestamp:` the current time in `%d/%m/%Y %H:%M:%S` format
+> - `inputNumber:` the number of graphs generated of the given order by Plantri
+> - `outputNumber:` the number of of graphs that passed the provided filter
+> - `filter:` the provided JSON filter, parsed as a string
+> - `passedGraphList:` a comma-seperated list of the Graph6 representations of graphs that passed the filter

 #### Backup